dl-solarity/zktype/README.md

 - `circuitsArtifacts` - Array of object containing the path to the circuit artifact and the protocol type of the circuit.
 - `outputTypesDir` - Path to the directory where the generated types will be stored.
     - Optional.
 Default: `generated-types/circuits`.
+- `signalNamesTypeLimit` - Maximum number of signals allowed to generate a `SignalNames` union type for the circuit.
+    - Optional.
+Default: 50000.

 #### API reference